Anshuman01000001/Stopwatch-JAVA/README.md

 # Stopwatch-JAVA
-I simple stopwatch made with Java
+A simple stopwatch made with Java